Jao-6/Network-visualization-stack/README.md

 ## Step 1 - Prepare Raspberry PI

+  1. Complete guided starting proces

-  1. Create user named rbpi
+  - Create user with username: rbpi
-  2. Connect to ethernet or WiFi
+  - Connect to ethernet or WiFi of the Mikrotik router

+  2. Enable SSH for easier configuration

+    sudo raspi-config
+Go to "Interface options" > "SSH" and select **Yes**.

+If you couldn't connect to WiFi on starting proces, do it here in "System Options" > "Wireless LAN"

+Select **FINISH**.

+Now you can SSH to the Raspberry PI from your computer if they are connected to the same network.

   3. Update Raspberry PI

     sudo apt update